 Together with Wi-Fi 5 came two significant developments:

-Similar to the N designations above, networking vendors now combine the speeds of all bands, with and without rounding up the numbers, into new names for Wi-Fi 5 router.
+Similar to the N designations above, networking vendors now combine the speeds of all bands into new names for Wi-Fi 5 routers.
+These names start with AC where AC is short for 802.11ac.

 First introduced in 2009 as WiGig, this standard was initially one on its own and didn’t become part of the Wi-Fi ecosystem until 2013.